DiegoFavela01/DiegoFavela01/README.md

 | [Robo Advisors](https://github.com/DiegoFavela01/Robo-Advisors) |

 ### Blockchain and Cryptocurrency
+#### In addition to finance and machine learning, I have also explored blockchain and cryptocurrency concepts.
+Here's what I've accomplished:
 - Developed and deployed smart contracts on the Ethereum blockchain platform, ensuring accuracy and efficiency in transaction handling and contract execution.
 - Utilized Solidity programming language to implement custom smart contracts, incorporating business logic and security measures to address specific requirements.
 - Demonstrated understanding of consensus algorithms, including proof of work (PoW) and proof of stake (PoS), and their implications for blockchain networks.